Team-Mavericks-CCG/Mavericks_Cat_CGs/server/README.md

-# Login Demo Application - Server
+# CS390 - Server Backend

 This is the server-side of the Login Demo Application built with Node.js, Express, and SQL.
 The server handles authentication and user management.